Standard terms and conditions

-16.1 Asking for a cheque book: You can ask us for a cheque book at any of our stores or partners centres (as applicable), over the phone, through BNZ internet banking or telephone banking, or at any of our ATMs.
+17.1 Asking for a cheque book: You can ask us for a cheque book at any of our stores or partners centres (as applicable), over the phone, through BNZ internet banking, telephone banking or video banking, or at any of our ATMs.
 Unless agreed otherwise, we will post your cheque book to you.
 You must tell us if you change your address so that your cheque book is sent to the correct address.

 a different payee name, unless the payee is a joint account holder with you.
 If you are in doubt about the consequences of crossing cheques you should ask us for more information.